Rural Property Classification Review

 At one time, Iowa law set a 10 acre minimum for the definition of a farm, but that has since been repealed.
 A directive from the Iowa Department of Revenue (PDF) was sent to all assessors in 2017, stating that Assessors must no longer use the 10 acre minimum to classify property.
 Linn County used the 10 acre minimum, which led to some agricultural property being misclassified as residential, and some residential property be misclassified as agricultural.
 Even if the parcel is 40 acres, has a dwelling, and no significant agricultural activity, its primary use is residential.
 If the parcel has enough trees, however, it may qualify for a forest reservation exemption (PDF) on those acres.

 Return Questionnaire to Us

 You may send your completed questionnaire (PDF) or forest reservation exemption application (PDF) to the Linn County Assessor's Office by mail, fax, email, or delivered in person at our office.
-Our office hours are Monday through Friday 8 a.m. - 5 p.m.
-Our address is:
+Our office hours are Monday through Friday 8 a.m. - 4:30 p.m.

 Linn County Assessor

 Thank you for your time and prompt response.
 If you have questions, please call our office at 319-892-5220.